Postgraduate Certificate in Learning Design

 • software developers and others involved in training or education.

-When you successfully complete this programme, you'll be able to:
+When you successfully complete this programme, you will be able to:

 • employ creative solutions to address learning design needs and goals while working to a client brief and/or industry needs.